 We do not currently own or operate manufacturing facilities for the production of clinical or commercial quantities of our product candidates.
-We intend to rely on third-party contract manufacturers to produce our products and intend to recruit personnel with experience to manage the third-party contract manufacturers producing our product candidates and other product candidates or products that we may develop in the future.
-In addition, we expect to engage third-party manufacturers in the United States for sales of any of our approved products in the United States.
-We hold the manufacturer and importing license and participate in the drug product release procedure by running a key immunological release assay in-house, allowing us to release only antibody batches that demonstrate high biological blocking activity.
+We intend to rely on existing third-party contract manufacturers to produce our products and intend to recruit additional personnel with experience to manage the third-party contract manufacturers producing our product candidates and other product candidates or products that we may develop in the future.
+In addition, we expect to engage additional third-party manufacturers in Germany, the United States and other countries for sales of any of our approved products in the United States and elsewhere.
+We hold a manufacturing and importing license and participate in the drug product release procedure for vilobelimab by running a key immunological release assay in-house, allowing us to release only drug product batches that demonstrate the necessary, pre-specified high biological blocking activity.
 Thus, we are responsible for overseeing the entire manufacturing process and we release final fill-finished drug product with our qualified person.